THOMAS W. SWETNAM REGENTS PROFESSOR OF DENDROCHRONOLOGY, EMERITUS

 Australian Broadcasting Company, Catalyst film "Earth on Fire" June 3, 2014 ~1hr

--- Fireline episode, 2014
+Years of Living Dangerously -- Fireline episode, Showtime, with Arnold Schwartzenegger, 2014

 Desert Speaks, KUAT, episodes on wildfires, giant sequoias, and bristlecones.
 A short clip from the Medieval Drought in the Southwest is linked below.
 This sequence was shot in Sequoia & Kings Canyon National Parks